tech-acs/chimera-docs/docs/developer/Deployment guide/Migrating data.md

 php artisan chimera:data-export
 ```

-Running the above command will generate a file named *data-export.sql*.
-It contains the relevant parts of your postgres database (some tables only).
+Running the above command will prompt you to select which tables from among the relevant ones to include in the export of data.
+If it does not already exist, it will create a directory named data-export and save one file for each of the files you have selected.
-You can check this file into git so that it becomes available on your production server.
+You can check these file into git so that it becomes available on your production server.

-And on your production server, you can run the following command to import the data you have exported on your development server.
+And on your production server, you can run the *data-import* command to import the data you have exported on your development server.
 If it encounters data
 that has already been inserted, it will be ignored.

-To learn about all the options this command offers, you can run it with the --help option which will display an exhaustive list of all available options and their meanings.

 ```
 php artisan chimera:data-import
 ```

+As both of these commands are interactive, you will be fully in-control during the export and import process.

 :::info